-Name of the insurance entities / Principal activity of the entity Total balance sheet equity (as stated in the % of bank's holding in the total equity / Quantitative impact on regulatory capital of using risk insurance activity of the sheet equity holding in the on regulatory capital entities / entity (as stated in the total equity / of using risk country of proportion of weighting method incorporation accounting voting power versus using the full balance sheet of deduction method the legal entity) NOT APPLICABLE f.
+co, willon are mo k weiginea.
+Name of the Principal Total balance % of bank's Quantitative impact insurance activity of the sheet equity holding in the on regulatory capital entities / entity (as stated in the total equity / of using risk country of accounting proportion of weighting method incorporation accounting voting power versus using the full balance sheet of deduction method the legal entity) NOT APPLICABLE f.
 Any restrictions or impediments on transfer of funds or regulatory capital with in the banking group: